 - Every 4-8 weeks thereafter: Send link to relevant industry news with a personal note

 The exact content of this program will depend, of course, on your business and the materials you have at your disposal.
 It may also be more or less focused on direct contact depending on your personal style.
 You will also want the ability to break out of this system when appropriate.
-For example, someone who is about to make a hiring decision make get more information at the outset than a person who is strictly a long-term prospect.
+For example, someone who is about to make a hiring decision may get more information at the outset than a person who is strictly a long-term prospect.

 As with the funnel, a good CRM system will help you to manage this process.